 Lastly, local river knowledge is probably the most reliable and current for those areas beyond the realm of national/regional agencies.
 Check for local paddling clubs if you seek information on rivers unfamiliar to you.

-Above all be careful, have fun and be safe.
 The best way to deal with a river hazard is to avoid it altogether.

 (Originally posted on Paddling.com/November, 2017)